BTeeKay/BTeeKay/README.md

 ## My Projects

 * [CS50 Projects](https://github.com/SkyeEli/CS50), amalgamation of projects completed through CS50 course.
+These range from C projects to full Flask web apps.
 * [Vending Machine](https://github.com/SkyeEli/VendingMachine) OOP Design for the brains of a Vending Machine, using Java and a TDD approach.
-* [CS50 Finance](https://youtu.be/3W1bfw5wBNM), Buy and sell stocks app using an API for current price and sqlite to keep track for authenticated users.
+* [CS50 Finance](https://youtu.be/3W1bfw5wBNM), Buy and sell stocks app using Flask framework, sqlite3 database and IEX Cloud API for stock prices.
-* [Imperium Galactica Web](https://youtu.be/ztcza52SVbA), My final project for CS50, a web app using Django Framework.
+* [Imperium Galactica Web](https://youtu.be/ztcza52SVbA), My final project for CS50.
+A web app using Django Framework and a sqlite3 database.
+Has user authentication and a leaderboard.

 I have many other projects in-line with my studies that can be viewed here.